4d/4d-for-ios/website/translated_docs/ja/Features-DeepLinking.md

 Deep linking is a crucial feature in today’s apps, especially as users consume content faster and faster.
 This feature brings them directly to the desired location.
 So I strongly recommend that you use it in your 4D for iOS apps.

 The documentation is [here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/18R4/Documentation/Classes/PushNotification.md) to help you manage your push notifications and Deep linking.

+## MobileApps folder

+Whether you're working on Windows or on macOS, you need to copy the 4DBASE/MobileApps/ID.BundleID/manifest.json file from your Design database to your production database.